yzh119/Flux.jl/README.md

 ## What?

 Flux is an experimental machine perception / ANN library for Julia.
-It's designed to make experimenting with novel layer types and architectures really fast, without sacrificing speed.
+It's designed to make experimenting with novel layer types and architectures really fast, without sacrificing runtime speed.

 ## Why?